 Hot water can escape from tank causing injury.
-Operate relief valve or remove drain plug only when the tank water is cold.
+Operate relief valve or drain valve only when the tank water is cold.

 • Also, open the Pressure-Temperature Relief valve at the top right portion of the tank to prevent air locking in the tank while draining.